Charles, Cardinal of Lorraine

-Charles de Lorraine (17 February 1524 – 26 December 1574), Duke of Chevreuse, was a French Cardinal, a member of the powerful House of Guise.
+Charles de Lorraine (17 February 1524 – 26 December 1574), Duke of Chevreuse, was a French cardinal and a member of the powerful House of Guise.
 He was known at first as the Cardinal of Guise, and then as the second Cardinal of Lorraine, after the death of his uncle, Jean, Cardinal of Lorraine (1550).
 He was the protector of François Rabelais and Pierre de Ronsard and founded Reims University.
 He is sometimes known as the Cardinal de Lorraine.

 Biography

 Born in 1524, Joinville, Haute-Marne, Charles of Guise was the son of Claude, Duke of Guise and his wife Antoinette de Bourbon.
 His older brother was François, Duke of Guise.
 His sister Mary of Guise was the wife of King James V of Scotland and mother of Mary, Queen of Scots.
 King Francis I appointed him Archbishop of Reims in 1538.

 Cardinal

 In a political move to draw France closer to the papacy, Pope Paul III created Charles cardinal in July 1547 (the day after the coronation of King Henry II of France, at which he had officiated).
 He became coadjutor for Bishop of Metz, his uncle Cardinal Jean de Lorraine, on 16 November 1547.
 Charles' uncle died on 10 May 1550 and he resigned and was succeeded as Administrator by Cardinal Robert de Lenoncourt.

 The efforts of Charles to enforce his family's pretensions to the Countship of Provence, and his temporary assumption, with this object, of the title of Cardinal of Anjou were without success.
 He failed also when he attempted, in 1551, to dissuade Henry II from uniting the Duchy of Lorraine to France.
 Charles succeeded, however, in creating for his family interests certain political alliances that occasionally seemed in conflict with each other.
 He coquetted for instance on the one hand with the Lutheran princes of Germany, and on the other his interview (1558) with the Cardinal de Granvelle (at Péronne) initiated friendly relations between the Guises and the royal house of Spain.

 In March 1558 de Pierceville wrote to Charles about building works and furnishing of the royal palaces, including the Louvre with tapestry and hangings of cloth of gold and cloth of silver.
 He wondered how the heraldry of the Cardinal's niece Mary, Queen of Scots and the Dauphin should be blazoned, and whether she had an open or imperial crown.
 The couple were married on 24 April 1558.

 In 1562, he attended the Council of Trent.
 The seigneur de Lanssac, Arnaud du Ferrier, president of the Parlement of Paris, and Guy de Faur de Pibrac, royal counsellor, who represented Charles IX at the council from 26 May 1562, towards the end of the year were joined by the Cardinal Lorraine.
 He was instructed to arrive at an understanding with the Germans, who proposed to reform the church in head and members and to authorize at once Communion under Both Kinds, prayers in the vernacular and the marriage of the clergy.